simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 ### Cloud Migration vs. On-Premises Upgrade

 When considering whether to migrate to the cloud or upgrade on-premises, there are several factors to consider. **Cloud migration** offers the advantage of scalability and flexibility, allowing businesses to easily adjust their resources based on demand.
-It also eliminates the need for maintaining physical infrastructure and provides access to a wide range of cloud-based services and technologies.
+It also eliminates the need for maintaining physical infrastructure and provides access to many cloud-based services and technologies.

 On the other hand, an **on-premises upgrade** allows businesses to have full control over their infrastructure and data.
 It can be a preferred option for organizations with strict security and compliance requirements.
-Additionally, an on-premises upgrade may be more cost-effective in the long run for businesses that have already invested heavily in their existing infrastructure.
+Also, an on-premises upgrade may be more cost-effective in the long run for businesses that have already invested heavily in their existing infrastructure.

 To help you make an informed decision, here are some key considerations: